aio-libs-abandoned/aioredis-py/docs/api_reference.rst

       :type command: str, bytes, bytearray

       :raise TypeError: When any of arguments can not be encoded as bytes.
-      :raise ReplyError: For redis error replies.
+      :raise aioredis.ReplyError: For redis error replies.
-      :raise ProtocolError: When response can not be decoded and/or connection is broken.
+      :raise aioredis.ProtocolError: When response can not be decoded and/or connection is broken.

       :return: Returns bytes or int reply